Data Wrangling Basics

 grouped

-Here, we assign a size category based on petal_area.
+Here, we assign a size category based on whether petal_area is above or below the median.

 df["size_category"] = df["petal_area"].apply(